- About Extension

 The center plans to host similar showcases each month this summer, recruiting from among its 200-plus alumni.
 The June 24 event will also feature a sign-up sheet for potential participants.

 Getting Your Recipe to Market is a collaborative effort between OSU, Portland Community College's Small Business Development Center and New Seasons Market, a regional grocer.
-Now in its sixth year, the class runs 14 weeks at PCC and is also offered online as a series of four courses offered through OSU's Professional and Continuing Education unit.

 Source: Sarah Masoni